dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 There's an argument that most writing has no value.
 It goes like this: Every hour, more text is produced than you could read in a lifetime.
 If you can write the *best* piece on a given topic, great, but otherwise we don't need *more content*.
 And don't kid yourself---to write the *best* piece, you'd need to pick a single topic, become a world expert, and spend months polishing the writing.
 Most writing is just people yelling over each other for their own reasons.

 The standard response is to gesture towards [Pareto optimality](https://en.wikipedia.org/wiki/Pareto_efficiency): There's no "best" article on a given topic because there are many dimensions of quality, which people prioritize in their own ways.
-Unless another article is better than yours *in every dimension simultaneously* you have the potential to be the best article for *someone*.
+Unless another article is better than yours *in every dimension simultaneously*, you have the potential to be the best article for *someone*.

 That's a nice thought.
 But surely it's significant that we have no *mechanism* for that person to actually find the article that's optimal for them?
 (Or maybe Google is really onto something and when you think you want a recipe what you *really* need is pages of SEO-optimized autogenerated gibberish.)
 To contribute value *in practice*, an article needs to be better than everything else for a decently large slice of the population.